 Aims and Objectives

-The aim of this project is to explore future forms of transport services and infrastructure which are likely to be transformed by automation and sharing platforms in the near future.
+This project aims to explore future forms of transport services and infrastructure which are likely to be transformed by automation and sharing platforms in the future.

 Our first objective is to study the spatial and regional effects of automation and MaaS by using novel sources of sensor, synthetic, and private sector data on infrastructure, transport connectivity and job accessibility in the transport network.
 To this end, UBDC has licensed data from the online jobs listings aggregator Burning Glass.
-For this study, we employ innovative Artificial Intelligence/Machine Learning methods that integrate a series of metadata features into a unified model, so as to effectively capture various indices affecting labour markets and job accessibility.
+For this study, we employ innovative Artificial Intelligence/Machine Learning methods that integrate a series of metadata features into a unified model, to effectively capture various indices affecting labour markets and job accessibility.
 In addition, we will utilise transport simulation and reinforcement learning application for adaptive traffic signal control to investigate how AV could improve traffic conditions under different scenarios.

 - Conference item: L. Chen, P. Thakuriah, and Y. Sun.
 Predicting Individual Salaries in UK with Graphical Convolutional Network.
 The 18th International Conference on Hybrid Intelligent Systems (HIS 2018), Porto, Portugal.